 Let’s flip out: today is Pancake Day!

 Pancake Day has really crêped up on us again this year (sorry, we couldn’t resist that little flapjack crack).
-The day is also known as Shrove Tuesday or Fat Tuesday, and it’s the day before Lent begins, which traditionally meant making the most of one last night of pigging out before 46 loooondays of fasting before Easter Sunday.
-Making and eating pancakes was seen as a great way to use up all your butter, eggs, sugar and other goodies so they weren’t hanging around the house to tempt you.
+The day is also known as Shrove Tuesday or Fat Tuesday, and it’s the day before Lent begins, which traditionally meant making the most of one last night of pigging out before 46 loooondays of fasting until Easter Sunday.
+Making and eating pancakes was also seen as a great way to use up all your butter, eggs, sugar and other goodies so they weren’t hanging around the house to tempt you.

 But while people generally think of pancakes as a “treat” meal because of all the sugary toppings they come with, pancakes can be healthy, too.